-A modern garden is not just a backdrop for the home, but a fully-fledged space for living, relaxation, and socializing.
-Designing a garden around a new home requires consistency with the building's architecture, thoughtful plant selection, lighting, and functional solutions that enhance the space's character.
+A modern garden is not just a backdrop for the home, but a fully-fledged space for living, relaxation, and gathering.
+A modern, minimalist garden in front of a house should create a harmonious and functional space that highlights the building's architecture.
+Designing a garden around a new house requires consistency with the building's architecture, thoughtful selection of plants, lighting, and functional solutions that emphasize the space's modern character and create a space conducive to relaxation.

 Lighting – Think Outside the Box…More Than Just Garden Garlands

 Lighting in the garden serves not only a practical purpose but also a decorative one.
-As mentioned earlier, a modern garden is characterized by simplicity and cohesion, so appropriate lighting should highlight its features and bring out the beauty of flowering plants, trees, and surfaces.
-Instead of classic garlands, it's worth considering architectural solutions – lamps built into the surface, wall sconces on the facade, or minimalist light poles, which combine decorative character with practicality.
+As previously mentioned, a modern garden is characterized by simplicity and cohesion, so appropriate lighting should highlight its features and bring out the beauty of flowering plants, trees, and paving.
+Lighting in a modern garden often emphasizes the simple forms and geometric lines of paths and flowerbeds.
+Instead of classic garlands, it's worth considering architectural solutions – lamps built into the paving, wall sconces on the facade, or minimalist light posts, which combine decorative character with practicality.

 Using LED lighting in the garden

-In light of the facts presented, this is precisely what LED lighting It works best in modern gardens.
+In light of the facts presented, LED lighting is the best choice for modern gardens.
 It's energy-efficient, weather-resistant, and allows for the creation of a variety of effects—from subtle illumination of flowerbeds to more striking accents along paths.
-It's worth remembering that LED lighting can also be used in planters, creating an incredibly striking, decorative accent in the evening.
+Modern gardens also often utilize decorative lamps in the form of metal or glass spheres, which complement the modern character of the space.
+It's worth remembering that LED lighting can also be used in planters, creating an exceptionally striking, decorative accent in the evening.

 Private relaxation area in the garden with sauna

 A modern garden isn't limited to greenery and furniture.
 More and more often, investors are choosing to create private relaxation area in the gardenA garden sauna is a solution that combines aesthetics with functionality and offers a range of health benefits.
 Regular sauna use promotes circulation, reduces stress and muscle tension, and improves the body's immunity.
-From a functional perspective sauna It becomes a place of relaxation on cold days, and from an interior design perspective, it introduces a luxurious character to the space.
-It's worth noting that the sauna blends perfectly with other elements, such as a bench or a modern seat, creating a cohesive whole.
+From a functional perspective sauna It becomes a place of relaxation on cold days, and from an interior design perspective, it adds a luxurious touch to the space.
+Remember, a sauna blends perfectly with other elements, such as a bench or modern seating, creating a cohesive whole.
+A modern garden is a place where a spa area, jacuzzi, or sauna can become the focal point of the garden design.
+Remember, a sauna blends perfectly with other elements, such as a bench or modern seating, creating a cohesive whole.

 You can read more about what is better to choose – a sauna or a jacuzzi – in the post: https://spasauna.pl/co-lepsze-sauna-czy-jacuzzi-co-warto-kupic/